 Different types of mortgage calculator

-If you are looking for help in working out how much you will be expected to pay on a mortgage, then a mortgage calculator can really help you to figure out how much you can afford, and whether it is worth repaying the total amount over 30 years, or even longer.
+If you are looking for help in working out how much you will be expected to pay on a mortgage, then a calculator can really help you to figure out how much you can afford, and whether it is worth repaying the total amount over 30 yours, or even longer.
 Just as there are different types of mortgage, there are also different types of mortgage calculator, designed to help people work out the cost of refinancing, early payoffs, and APR, among others.
-Using these calculators together can help you get a much better idea of the cost of your mortgage, and how you can help to reduce it over the term of your mortgage.
+Using these calculators together can help you get a much better idea of the cost of your mortgage, and how you can help to reduce it.

 Payment calculators for mortgages